csuski/JMRLeague/README.md

 # JMRLeague
-This is an exampl project for NM .Net User group.
+This is an example project for NM .Net User group.

 This project is an example of setting up a Blazor Server app and Blazor WASM app for a Marble Fantasy League.